Eye Care Professionals can’t say it enough: regular eye exams are essential to preserving your eye health and vision.

 Why is it important to use a valid contact lens prescription?

-It is essential for an Eye Care Professional to assess the health of your eyes, which includes inspecting the corneas and adjacent tissue that is in contact with the lens to ensure the tissue is devoid of any signs of contact lens-related complications.
+An Eye Care Professional needs to assess the health of your eyes, which includes inspecting the corneas and the adjacent tissue that is in contact with the lens to ensure the tissue is doesn’t show any signs of contact lens-related complications.